elaine01/ConstructorHangman/README.md

 # Hangman

 This is a city-themed Hangman game built with JavaScript constructors and runs on Node.js.
-Some parts still need fixing.

 ## Play Game
 To play the game, you must: